offbynull/learn/Math/input/input.md

 Since there are no more digits left, the quotient is 50 and the remainder is 17 (2617 - 2600 = 17).

-This algorithm will only perform quickly if a good starting test number is selected.
 In the example above, the starting test number of 100 was selected by taking advantage of a special property of whole number multiplication: the total number of digits in both inputs will equal to either ...

  * the number of digits in the product (`condition1` below),
  * or the number of digits in the product plus 1 (`condition2` below).